LockyBounty/LoginReact/README.md

-#A login in React.js
+#A login in Next.js

-- React.js (Next.js)
+- Next.js
-- GraphQL
+- Auth0
-- Node.js
+- Passport